 Throughout the semester, we have three important and graded discussion threads.
-These pertain to the major portions of the textbook that we cover, namely International Trade, International

-Macroeconomics and Opportunity & Crisis.
-These threads are the main tool to gauge your participation in class.
+These pertain to the major portions of the textbook that we cover, namely The Short Run, The Medium Run and The Long Run.
+The first describes goods and financial market in the short run, the second adds the labor market, and the third describes long run economic growth.
+These threads are the tool to gauge your participation in class.
 You can ask questions, or answer your peers' questions, or provide other insights.
 See the assignment prompt for details.